SPARTA

 Input: Ambisonics | Output: N/A | Related publication

 A sound-field visualiser, which is based on the directional re-assignment of beamformer energy.
-This energy re-assignment is based on local DoA estimates for each scanning direction, and may be quantised to the nearest direction or upscaled to a higher-order than the input (resulting in sharper activity-maps).
+This energy re-assignment is based on local DoA estimates for each scanning direction, and may either be quantised to the nearest direction or upscaled to a higher-order than the input (resulting in sharper activity-maps).
 For example, a second-order input may be displayed with (up to) 20th order output resolution.
 The plug-in also allows the user to place real-time video footage behind the activity-map, in order to create a make-shift acoustic camera.

 Developers: Leo McCormack and Archontis Politis.